 WesTech HDS circuits are designed for high density solids removal.
 A typical system involves several steps.
 These are accomplished in a series of mix tanks followed by a HiFlo™ Thickener.
 A typical high-density sludge circuit would entail the following process steps:

-While the majority of waste streams generated from acid mine drainage (AMD) are characterized by low pH (2-4) and high dissolved iron (1,000 – 10,000 ppm), there are some AMD streams which are not contaminated to these extremes.
+While the majority of waste streams generated from acid mine drainage (AMD) are characterized by low pH (2-4) and high dissolved iron (1,000-10,000 ppm), there are some AMD streams that are not contaminated to these extremes.
 These streams may have relatively high pH levels (5-7) and dissolved iron levels as low as several hundred ppm.

 Dissolved ferrous iron (Fe2+) is first oxidized to ferric iron (Fe3+), which readily forms the insoluble iron hydroxide complex Fe(OH)3.
 In addition to providing the oxygen required to precipitate the iron, the use of surface aerators allows CO2 to be stripped from the water.
 This increases the pH of the water stream as well.

 In the case of these relatively small flows, caustic (NaOH) is used as the sodium hydroxide source.
 Caustic, while having its own hazardous properties, is easier to prepare and add to the stream, involves less capital cost, and produces less sludge than the addition of lime slurry, which is commonly used on large AMD flows.
 The caustic also increases the pH to a neutral level for further treatment and subsequent use.